Castro Polara Grimaldi Palace:

 The city is located in the southern area of the Iblei Mountains and is divided into two original areas: Modica Alta, whose buildings almost climb the rocks of the mountain, and Modica Bassa, downstream, where the two rivers Ianni Mauro once flowed and Pozzo dei Pruni, then covered due to the numerous floods, and where Corso Umberto I, the main street and historic site of the city, is currently located.

 Until the early 1900s, the presence of 17 bridges along the banks of the two rivers, which allowed the passage of men, animals and wagons from one side to the other, meant that in one of the first editions of the Encyclopaedia Treccani (1934), Modica was called the most singular city in Italy, after Venice.

-A jewel of Baroque art, it is known worldwide for its gastronomic production, including its famous chocolate.
+Jewel of Baroque art, it is known all over the world for its gastronomic production, including its famous chocolate.

 The prevailing style of the monuments present in Modica is late Baroque, but more specifically, as regards Modica.
 Very few remains of the city remain before the devastating earthquake of 1693: the Palatine chapel kept inside the Church of Santa Maria di Betlem, the Church and the adjacent cloister of Santa Maria del Gesù and the Gothic portal of the church of Carmine.

 The Veronese poet and writer Lionello Fiumi described his trip to Modica in the sixties of the twentieth century with the words of a newspaper: “Modica is an unexpected marvel.
 It is a bizarre, unique effect, something even unreal as seen in the deforming prism of the dream, like an immense phantasmagorical fairytale building, which, instead of floors, was made of layers of houses.
 From this pile up, bell towers and bell towers stand out. "